Dear Mark Zuckerberg,

 I can be cut off at a whim, on the say so of an algorithm.
 I can be ejected from my community, like a criminal being sent into exile.
 I cannot argue with this.
 I cannot complain.
 There is no court of human rights I can refer to to get this decision overturned, no court of appeal or moral arbiter.
 Everything is beyond my power.
 Everything is in your hands.
 Is this the age we are moving into now?
 It’s like the Middle Ages all over again, except that, instead of land barons controlling the countryside, we now have tech barons controlling the digital landscape.
 You are part of the new media aristocracy ruling our lives.
 You produce nothing.
 You create nothing.
 You add nothing to the store of human value.
 All of that is done by us, your on-line serfs.
 It is we who produce the content that gives your digital platform its meaning.
 It is we who produce the currency that gives Facebook its worth.
 It would be valueless without us.
 And yet you rule over us as a Lord surveying your lands, high up in your fortress, exiled from the world.

 Unlike me your exile is permanent.
 I may not have access to Facebook, but I have still have my friends.
 I can go round to my friends’ houses and get a cup of tea.
 I can share the news and the gossip, with or without Facebook.
 Not you.
 You have no friends.
 The only people who can possibly understand the depths of your isolation are other billionaires.
 Billionaires don’t really like each other.
 They are rivals not friends.
-They live in a permanent state of suspicion of others people’s motives.
+They live in a permanent state of suspicion of each other’s motives.
 Does Elon Musk plan to undermine you?
 Is Jeff Bezos taking your business?
 What is Bill Gates really up to?
 You are deeply neurotic people, wholly lacking in empathy.
 You have to be or you wouldn’t be rich.
 You don’t get to be a billionaire by trusting other people or by sharing your ideas.
 In the end I feel sorry for you.

 As for me, I am happy enough.
 I have discovered the real world again.
 I am enjoying the spring.
 The birds are singing and the woods are full of flowers.
 I have more time on my hands, now that I do not have to bow to your demands.
 It’s true that some of my endeavours have been hampered by my lack of access: that I cannot share my contributions to Splice Today or Whitstable Views, for example, or that I can no longer see the minutes of meetings held by the Whitstable Carnival Association (of which I am the treasurer).
 But this is a small price to pay for the lesson I have learned, which is that any material shared on Facebook is unsafe, that it can be stolen on a whim, and that to be in the service of your corporate ambitions is to lose a little of my soul.